-One of the important CRRU monitoring projects for rodenticide stewardship, conducted by the UK Centre for Ecology & Hydrology (UKCEH), is the monitoring of SGAR residues in the livers of 100 barn owls each year, in an attempt to quantify exposure in free-living birds (Shore et al., 2016, 2017, 2018).
+One of the important CRRU monitoring projects for rodenticide stewardship, conducted by the UK Centre for Ecology & Hydrology (UKCEH), is the monitoring of SGAR residues in the livers of 100 barn owls each year, in an attempt to quantify exposure in free-living birds (Shore et al., 2016, 2017, 2018; Walker et al., 2020; Ozaki et al., 2023).
 However, these reports do not provide contemporaneous information on the status and breeding success of the UK barn owl population that carries them.
-Therefore, it is the purpose of the CRRU UK Barn Owl Monitoring Study (BOMS) to provide this information by monitoring various breeding parameters in a sample of barn owls from certain parts of the UK (Figure 1).
-The samples of barn owls studied for liver residues and those whose nest sites are monitored for BOMS are both sub-samples of the same, wider UK barn owl population, although clearly obtained in different ways.
+It is the purpose of the CRRU UK Barn Owl Monitoring Study (BOMS) to bridge this gap by monitoring various breeding parameters in a representative sample of barn owl populations across the UK.
+To this end, and although not directly required to do so by the Government Oversight Group, CRRU commissioned the Wildlife Conservation Partnership